wvazquez/CodingInterview/01-Strings/03-Anagram/01-solution.md

 let key = str1[i]; //this will represent each letter as we iterate through the string

 freq[key] =  //will look for that key/letter in the object if it exists.
-If it doesnt exists it will create that key with a value of undefined
+If it doesnt exist it will create that key with a value of undefined

 (freq[key] || 0 ) + 1 //this will look for the value stored in freq[key] and add one to it if it has a value, but if no value is found (undefined), it will set it to 0 and then add one to it
 ```